Childhood Vascular Tumors Treatment (PDQ®)–Patient Version

 The following types of surgery may be used to remove many types of vascular tumors:

 - Excision: Surgery to remove the entire tumor and some of the healthy tissue around it.

 - Laser surgery: A surgical procedure that uses a laser beam (a narrow beam of intense light) as a knife to make bloodless cuts in tissue or to remove a skin lesion such as a tumor.
 Surgery with a pulsed dye laser may be used for some hemangiomas.
 This type of laser uses a beam of light that targets blood vessels in the skin.
 The light is changed into heat and the blood vessels are destroyed without damaging nearby skin.

 - Curettage: A procedure in which abnormal tissue is removed using a small, spoon-shaped instrument called a curette.

 - Total hepatectomy and liver transplant: A surgical procedure to remove the entire liver followed by a transplant of a healthy liver from a donor.

 The type of surgery used depends on the type of vascular tumor and where the tumor formed in the body.

-For malignant tumors, even if the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy after surgery to kill any cancer cells that are left.
-Treatment given after the surgery, to lower the risk that the tumor will come back, is called adjuvant therapy.
+For malignant tumors, after the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy after surgery to kill any cancer cells that are left.
+Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.